Kesavar-Kabilar/EC2-AutoPilot/README.md

 1. **AWS Elastic Load Balancing (ELB)**: I set up a load balancer with a target group to distribute traffic between two web servers hosting a simple seed value application on Amazon EC2 instances.
 2. **Amazon EC2 Auto Scaling**: I created an auto-scaling group to dynamically adjust the number of EC2 instances based on CPU usage, hosting a slightly different application that responds with its IP address and can trigger CPU stress.
-3. **Python Flask for sever**: I used a Flask server handles POST and GET requests, simulating incoming workloads.
+3. **Python Flask for sever**: I used a Flask server to handle POST and GET requests, simulating incoming workloads.
 It acts as a lightweight backend deployed on EC2 instances to receive traffic and respond with relevant data.

 ### Section 1: Load Balancing